jessepav/lacygoill-wiki-backup/vim/vim9.md

 ---

-If you  explicitly specify the  type `number`, type  inferrence is not  used, no special flag is set on the type of `n`, and an error is raised as usual:
+If you  explicitly specify the  type `number`, type  inferrence is not  used, no special flag is set on the type of `n`, and an error is given as usual:
 ```vim
 vim9script
 def Func()